ATNU/trust-new-art-db/README.md

 The database container builds from an image but uses a Dockerfile to seed initial data so does have a repo.

 Upon starting the mongodb container the seed data will only be entered into the database if there is nothing in the volume.
 For example, if you have previously built and started the docker container locally and want to make changes, you must remove the volume and container and rebuild.
+You can check there is no volume associated with this project using ```docker volume ls```.
+If trust-new-art_data-volume appears and you want to repopulate mongo, run ```docker volume rm trust-new-art_data-volume``` to remove it first.

 ## Developer
 [Kate Court](www.github.com/katecourt)